fadendaten/ski_binding_calculator/README.md

 ## Installation
 Add to your Gemfile: <code>gem ski_binding_calculator</code>, run <code>$ bundle install</code>.
+Even though not version 1.x this gem is stable and fully tested.
+Productive use is possible but at your own risk.

 ## Usage
 You can give the calculator a hash with the following key value pairs: